Judges toss suit seeking Virginia House elections this year

-U.S. District Judge David Novak, joined by two other judges, ruled that Paul Goldman, a longtime Democratic Party activist, lacked standing to pursue his lawsuit.
+U.S. District Judge David Novak, joined by two other judges, ruled that Paul Goldman, an attorney and longtime Democratic Party activist, lacked standing to pursue the lawsuit he filed last June.
 Goldman had argued that House members elected for two-year terms in November 2021 must run again in 2022 under newly redrawn maps that properly align legislative districts with population shifts.

-The court ruled that Goldman did not have standing as a voter or a potential candidate and granted Republican Attorney General Jason Miyares' motion to dismiss the lawsuit.
+The judges ruled Goldman did not have standing as a voter or a potential candidate and granted Republican Attorney General Jason Miyares' motion to dismiss the lawsuit.

-Goldman did not prove that he suffered an “individualized disadvantage" due to residing in an underrepresented House of Delegates district, the opinion said.
-Instead, it said Goldman, a Richmond resident, had benefitted from over-representation.
+Goldman did not prove that he suffered an “individualized disadvantage" from residing in an underrepresented House of Delegates district, the 31-page opinion and order said.
+Instead, it said Goldman, a Richmond resident, had benefited from over-representation.

 “In fact, had the new maps been in place in time for the election, they would have weakened Plaintiff’s vote,” the court wrote.

 "Record numbers of Virginians went to the polls to vote and had their voices heard.
-I’m glad that the court agreed with my office, that there is no more uncertainty for voters and legislators, and that we were able to protect the sanctity of our 2021 elections,” he said.
+I’m glad that the court agreed with my office, that there is no more uncertainty for voters and legislators, and that we were able to protect the sanctity of our 2021 elections,” he said in a statement.

+Goldman said that the ruling effectively “slashes the right to equal representation in the state legislature” and leaves “important constitutional issues" unresolved.
+He said he was considering whether to appeal.

+“Even though I think I can win the appeal, can you get a ruling in time to have an election in 2022?” he said.

-The ruling on standing comes after months of delays and voluminous briefings in the long-running case.
-Goldman, an attorney, former state Democratic party chair and former adviser to ex-Gov. Doug Wilder, brought the suit alone and has represented himself.
+Monday's ruling on standing comes after months of delays and voluminous briefings in the long-running case.
+Goldman, a former state Democratic party chair and former adviser to ex-Gov. Doug Wilder, brought the suit alone and has represented himself.
 Miyares' predecessor, Democrat Mark Herring, also sought to have it dismissed.

 House members on both sides of the aisle had mostly been silent on Goldman’s legal fight, though a growing number of Democratic and voting and civil rights groups announced their support in recent months.

-If Goldman had prevailed in persuading the court that new elections were needed, it would have caused an enormous inconvenience for many lawmakers, throwing them back into campaign mode and forcing some of them to consider moving.
-Lawmakers must reside in the district they represent, and the new legislative lines approved by the state Supreme Court were drawn without concern to where incumbents live.
+If Goldman had prevailed in persuading the court that new elections were needed, it would have thrown many lawmakers back into campaign mode and forced some of them to consider moving.
+Lawmakers must reside in the district they represent, and the new maps approved by the state Supreme Court were drawn without concern to where incumbents live.

 Currently, Republicans narrowly control the chamber they flipped in November.